GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/latency/index.md

 Bidding scripts that take excessive time can slow the Protected Audience API auction down for everyone involved.

 * **Use timeouts**.
-Protected Audience API includes some default time-outs for bidding scripts, but `perBuyerTimeouts` can be adjusted to ensure that no bidders participating in the auction are using excessive computation time.
+The Protected Audience API includes some default time-outs for bidding scripts, but `perBuyerTimeouts` can be adjusted to ensure that no bidders participating in the auction are using excessive computation time.
   * Consider participating in future timeouts and limits discussions, as